LifoidLabs/lifoid/examples/mqtt/README.md

 # Simple MQTT bot

+This project structure was initialized with `lifoid init` command.

+You can personalize the environment file `.env` according to the `.env.example` file and specification provided in Lifoid project root.

 Make sure there is a MQTT Broker available, e.g. Mosquitto.

 Here is an example to launch the bot with a local MQTT broker: